Linghao-Jin/canmt-challenges/README.md

 You can configure the hyper-parameters in `train_all.sh` accordingly.
 Models are saved to `ckpt/`.

 You can also train each model and setting separatively using the following scripts!
 Note: N, M are source and target context sizes, respectively.
-Following Fernandes et al., our settings are 0-1 (representing the 1-2 in the paper) , and 1-1 (representing the 2-2 in the paper).
+Following Fernandes et al., 2021, our settings are 0-1 (denoted as 1-2 in the paper) , and 1-1 (denoted as 2-2 in the paper).

 **XFMR-based context-aware *concatenation* baseline** (`concat_models`).
 ```bash